ImageMagick v6 Examples --

 You may think from the above that using a three image composite mask is very much like using the 'Copy_Opacity' to set a transparency of the overlay image, then composite that over your background.
 And for images without any transparency (such as the above) you would be right.
 But that is not the whole story.

 Also unlike 'Copy_Opacity' the mask image is treated as purely a gray-scale image.
-IM will ignore any and all alpha or matte transparency the mask may have.
-As such you do not need to worry about the use of a "+matte" operator to junk any alpha/matte channel in the mask image.
+IM will ignore any and all alpha transparency the mask may have.
+As such you do not need to worry about Turning Off Alpha Channel" in the mask image.

 And finally the mask works by limiting the area which was modified, which is very different to just masking the source image.

-For example here I overlay are two circles as normal, then I overlay them with a mask limiting the area in which the destination image is changed.
+For example, overlay two circles as normal then overlay them with a mask limiting the area in which the destination image is changed.

 convert -size 60x60 xc:none -fill red -draw 'circle 35,21 35,3' m_src.png